sptm-personal/phone-number-actualizer/README.md

 ## Development mode

-You can also run apps in development mode without build: run `npm run app:dev`.
+You can also run apps in development mode without building: run `npm run app:dev`.

 ## Run tests